Power Purchase Agreements

 Background

 Streamlined Energy Carbon Reporting requirements (SECR), Taskforce on Climate-Related Financial Disclosures (TCFD) and associated Companies Act requirements require UK entities to disclose their greenhouse gas emissions and progress towards net zero commitments.
-It appears that, increasingly, entities are entering into PPAs to secure both price and a supply of renewable electricity, validated by third-party renewable energy certificates (RECs).
-However, there are accounting challenges as PPAs do not always currently meet the ‘own use’ exemption and may therefore have to be accounted for as derivatives.
+It appears that, increasingly, entities are entering into Power Purchase Agreements (PPAs) to secure both price and a supply of renewable electricity, validated by third-party renewable energy certificates (RECs).
+However, there are accounting challenges as PPAs do not always currently meet the ‘own use’ exception in IFRS 9 and may therefore have to be accounted for as derivatives.
 In that case, currently hedge accounting cannot always be applied.

 The UKEB has monitored the development of the IASB project.
 Updates for the UKEB have been included in the IASB General Update papers, detailed below.